Skip to content

 Vijayendra Ghatge

 Vijayendra Ghatge is an Indian actor, best known for Tamil cinema.
 Vijayendra Ghatge began their career in 1979.
-With 30 credits to their name, Vijayendra Ghatge remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, Vijayendra Ghatge remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Vijayendra Ghatge's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones